Twinkle, twinkle little star, how I wonder what you are!

 Space, the final frontier

-In the 42 years Sir Thomas Brisbane Planetarium has been open, there have been many exciting discoveries and advancements in space exploration.
+In the years since the Planetarium first opened in 1978, there have been many exciting discoveries and advancements in space exploration.

 NASA astronaut Ron Garan wrote: